Bioengineering

 Bioengineering group

-The Bioengineering group is located in the Campus Biotech in Geneva, the new ecosystem around Lake Léman for life sciences.
+The Bio-Engineering Group is located at Campus Biotech in Geneva, the new life sciences ecosystem on Lake Geneva.

-The group collaborates closely with industrial and academic players through the intermediary of various types of projects such as InnoSuisse, European, HES-SO or the provision of services.
+The group collaborates closely with industrial and academic players through various types of project, such as InnoSuisse, European, HES-SO or services.

 Main research topics

-• system for the measurement of the integrity of biological barriers based on bio-impedance
+• System for the measurement of the integrity of biological barriers based on bio-impedanc